-At John Barclay, parents play an important part in the success of their child in both reading and math.
+At Titus, parents play an important part in the success of their child in both reading and math.
 Parents can encourage a positive attitude toward school, set aside time for homework and reading, and attend conferences and parent meetings to find out more about providing help for their children.
 Each year, a portion of the Title I funding is set aside for parent involvement programs.
 A parent meeting is held in the fall in each school to provide information about the program and give suggestions about helping at home.
+There is also a spring Title I event to involved families.